GuthikondaRamachandra/EnergyDataAnalytics/README.md

 8. sonarQube can be integrated for the code quality.
 9. Email actions for the failure and success jobs .
 10. We can Integrate the Final Tables with Collibra to have Technical Metadata,Business Metadata and Operational Metadata
+11. We can have layered structure like we can keep current file and Archieved Location for old files <br>
+12. Always we can put the raw file as Avro and Transformed data file as ORC file